z3dtech/npm-introspect/README.md

 # npm-introspect

-:mag_right: Introspect is a command line tool to examine and visualize package quality.
+:mag_right: Introspect is a command line tool to examine and visualize the quality of your project's dependencies.

 ![gif of introspect being launched](https://github.com/Nohmapp/npm-introspect/blob/master/assets/screenshot.gif?raw=true)